Home Contact Links

 "In the sciences, the authority of thousands of opinions is not worth as much as one tiny spark of reason in an individual man."
 Galileo Galilei

-The reason why many new ideas are dismissed as Conspiracy Theories
+Why many new ideas are dismissed as “conspiracy theories”

 "The eye sees only what the mind is prepared to comprehend."
 Novelist, Robertson Davies